 1. Rack your weights.
-Would you whip up a meal in the kitchen and then leave the dirty dishes from someone else to do?
+Would you whip up a meal in the kitchen and then leave the dirty dishes for someone else to do?
 Well maybe you would, but then your roommates are currently plotting how to get you kicked out of the house.
 Show some respect to your fellow gym patrons and rack your weights.
 And rack them correctly.
-Nothing pisses me off more then when there’s a 25 lb plate racked behind three 45 lbs plates.
-Take those few extra steps to put the same weight with the same weight.
+Nothing ticks me off more then when there’s a 25lb plate racked behind three 45lb plates.
+Take those few extra steps to put the same weights with the same weights.

 4. Don’t hover.
 While hogging machines at the gym is a faux pas, what irks me more is when people start hovering over a machine that you’re in the middle of using.
-These hoverers passive-aggressively lurk by the machine to give you the signal that they want you to leave.
+These hoverers passive-aggressively lurk by the machine to give you the silent signal that they want you to leave.
 If you want to use the machine, wait until the person has finished their set to approach them.
-Then politely ask if you can get a set in.
+Then politely ask if they’re done or if you can get a set in.

 5. Wipe down the equipment.
-I am convinced that many men feel that their gyms’ “please wipe down your equipment” sign applies to everyone but themselves.
-How else to explain why a man who has soaked his shirt through with sweat would walk away from a machine he’s coated with perspiration?
-Nobody wants to sit in a pool of a guy’s sweat, much less a layer of it composed of an afternoon of inconsiderate gym goers.
+Few enjoy sitting in a pool of someone else’s sweat, much less a layer of it composed of an afternoon of inconsiderate gym goers.
 If you moisten a piece of equipment, wipe it down with your towel.
-If you are sweating profusely, also use the disinfectant spray that the gym provides.
+If you are sweating profusely, use the disinfectant wipes that most gyms provide.

-6. Don’t drop the weights.
+6. Don’t drop the weights (generally).
 When you’re finished cranking out a set of dumbbell presses, lay them down like a normal person.
 Don’t just drop them off your shoulders.
 First, it’s dangerous to do so.
-You don’t know if there are any feet or hands that the weight can land on.
+You don’t know if there are any feet or hands the weight can land on.
 Second, it’s bad for the weights and the floor.
-Even if your gym has those rubber floors, dropping the weights from great heights will eventually cause some wear and tear.
-Finally, it’s distracting.
-Dropping weights creates a bunch of ruckus that can distract other gym patrons.
+Finally, dropping weights creates a ruckus that can distract other gym patrons.

-8. Don’t give unsolicited advice.
-So what if you got your college degree in sports nutrition and exercise?
-No one cares what you have to say about how to get chiseled abs.
-Only if someone asks for some advice, or is in serious danger of hurting themselves, should you step in and let loose a river of all the workout knowledge that’s stored in that big cranium of yours.
+9. Don’t give unsolicited advice.
+It’s great that you got your college degree in sports nutrition and exercise, or are simply an avid reader of bodybuilding magazines, but folks don’t necessarily want to hear your advice on how to get chiseled abs.
+Only if someone asks for some tips, or is in serious danger of hurting themselves, should you step in and share the encyclopedia of bro knowledge you’ve got stored in your cranium.